The Annapolis Cotillion a New Beginning

 Basic ballroom dance helps to build self-confidence in young people and teaches boundaries.
 The goal is to teach traditional etiquette which in turn will put them at ease while interacting with adults and peers.
 More importantly these skills will give young people confidence to handle any social situation.

-This year’s cotillion will consist of seven dances as well as etiquette lessons beforehand.
+This year’s cotillion will consist of six dances as well as etiquette lessons beforehand.

 Always Say Yes to Dancing!

 The Annapolis Cotillion was started in the 1950’s by Edith Lazenby and Mildred Duvall.
 The tradition was continued by Betty Lazenby Richbourg, then Mary Louise Brice and Betty Huckenpoehler.